-- Increasing the response rate to cover 100% of all product (or the highest increased response rate that is practicable). - Increase the response rate of suppliers' surveys to 100% of all suppliers (or the highest increased response rate that is practicable). - Improve Conflict Mineral-focused training for manufacturers and suppliers to help them to better understand G-III's Conflict Minerals policy, and how to review and provide their own product's smelter information. - Include Conflict Mineral-focused training to development teams within the organization. - Informing smelters identified as a result of the supply-chain survey on our Conflict Minerals Policy and requesting their participation in a program such as the CFS program to obtain a "conflict free" designation, or at least determining their sourcing practices and country of origin for tin and gold. - Continue to review suppliers' internal conflict minerals policies and encouraging them to further develop their own policies and programs that align with our internal policy.
+- Increasing the response rate to cover 100% of all product (or the highest increased response rate that is practicable), including by engaging in the latest industry trends to increase responsiveness. - Increasing the response rate of suppliers' surveys to 100% of all suppliers (or the highest increased response rate that is practicable). - Improving Conflict Minerals-focused training for manufacturers and suppliers to help them to better understand G-III's Conflict Minerals policy, and how to review and provide their own product's smelter information. - Including Conflict Minerals-focused training to development teams within the organization. - Informing smelters identified as a result of the supply-chain survey on our Conflict Minerals Policy and requesting their participation in a program such as the CFS program to obtain a "conflict free" designation, or at least determining their sourcing practices and country of origin for tin and gold. - Continuing to review suppliers' internal conflict minerals policies and encouraging them to further develop their own policies and programs that align with our internal policy. - Increasing and streamlining due diligence measures to ensure the compliance with Conflict Minerals regulations that may arise in other countries where we do business. - Consolidating suppliers in our supply chain where possible to further reduce sourcing risks. - Continuing to review ESG developments in the industry as it pertains to Conflict Minerals regulations.